 Carolyn M. Hendriks is an Associate Professor with a background in both political science and environmental engineering.
 Her work examines democratic aspects of contemporary governance, including participation, deliberation, inclusion and representation.
 She has taught and published widely on the application and politics of inclusive and deliberative forms of citizen engagement.
 She has led numerous empirical projects in Australia, Germany and the Netherlands on the role of interests, power, networks, markets and elites in participatory modes of governing.
 Carolyn’s recent publications consider pathways for strengthening public deliberation and citizen engagement in mainstream spaces of representative democracy, such as legislative committees and constituency service.

 During 2019-2020 Carolyn is a Senior Visiting Democracy Fellow at the Ash Center for Democratic Governance and Innovation at Harvard University.
-During her fellowship she is working on a new project examining the democratic work undertaken by grass roots initiatives that self-organise to solve public problems, such as civic enterprises, cooperatives and self-help groups, that solve public problems.
+During her fellowship she is working on a new project examining the democratic work undertaken by grass roots initiatives that self-organise to solve public problems, such as civic enterprises, cooperatives and self-help groups.

 Carolyn is also an appointed member of newDemocracy Foundation’s Research Committee and sits on the editorial board of several international journals, including the European Journal of Political Research.